 Using Photos and Videos to Share Classroom Life

-Understanding the fundamentals of photos can transform how you support your child's learning.
+Understanding the fundamentals of photos gives you practical tools to support your child's development in specific, useful ways.

 Positive reinforcement and specific praise help children understand exactly what they are doing well.